EA-Wardie/data-grid-laravel/README.md

 ### Initial setup

 Some initial setup is required.
 Most notably running the included migration of this package.
-As well as registering the routes included in this package.

 #### Migration